Print

 Description

-These shockingly easy and undetectably vegan Boston cream donuts are the perfect homemade cream-filled doughnut recipe!
-With sweet doughnut dough filled with an eggless and super rich vegan vanilla custard and topped with a rich chocolate coating, these Boston cream doughnuts are a wonderful breakfast treat or mid morning snack!
+These shockingly easy and undetectably vegan Boston cream donuts are the perfect homemade cream-filled donuts!
+In this recipe, I walk you through simple and straightforward steps for creating the perfect plant-based donuts.
+The recipe features a sweet doughnut dough filled with a lush, egg-free vanilla custard, topped with a rich chocolate coating!
+They’re the perfect indulgent treat for breakfast or mid-afternoon snack!

 Ingredients